 Situated on the north-west boundary of the Etosha National Park, within the Iipumbu Conservancy you will find the luxurious Olupale Safari Lodge.
 Situated on the banks of a salt pan the lodge boasts a 180-degree panoramic view of the pan and surrounds.

 Relax in our Lodge, with chalets offering everything that you would expect from superior hotel accommodation.
 The carefully positioned lounge, pool deck bar are there for the guest to enjoy the beauty of the landscape.
 The restaurant provides a different Namibian culinary experience for guests, complimented be the very best in Southern African wines.

 Olupale Safari Lodge is accessed via the Etosha National Park with its own private access to the park.

-Opening early 2020, Olupale Safari Lodge, will include 40 Chalets, lounge, restaurant, bar and swimming pool.
+Opening in 2020, Olupale Safari Lodge, will include 40 Chalets, lounge, restaurant, bar and swimming pool.
 Lodge activities include game viewing in Etosha National Park and visiting the Salt pan and surrounding area.